National Cooperative Highway Research Program

 NCHRP Report 750: Strategic Issues Facing Transportation, Volumes 1-6 examines global and domestic long-range, strategic issues and their implications for state departments of transportation.
 Each volume explores fields as varied as freight movement, climate change, technology adoption, sustainability, fuels and energy, and socio-demographics and explains how events and trends may shape the transportation system of 30-50 years in the future.

-The NCHRP announces its FY 2016 program comprising projects chosen by the AASHTO Standing Committee on Research at its meeting on March 30 and 31, 2015.
-NCHRP is also soliciting panel nominations for the new projects; nominations are due June 26, 2015.
+The NCHRP announced its FY 2016 program comprising projects chosen by the AASHTO Standing Committee on Research at its meeting on March 30 and 31, 2015.

 Evaluating Implementation of NCHRP Products: Building on Successful Practices identifies the four key elements to successful implementation: implementation leadership, buy-in, structural support and resources, and ready-to-use products.
 Ten case studies of selected NCHRP products highlight a range of effective approaches to implementation.